infosys-gcp-training/gke-training/01-gke-cluster/INSTRUCTIONS-part-1.md

 1. Click on a workload and have a look at their details.

 ### Clean Up
 > If you are finished, you can delete the cluster.
-However, if you are going to continue with the other activities, you can ignore this step.
+However, if you are going to continue with the other activities, you can keep the cluster and ignore this step.
 1. Go to **Kubernetes Engine**
 1. Go to **Clusters**
 1. Click on the cluster to delete